Reviewed By:

-2023 is poised to be a comeback for arches (although, did they ever disappear from popularity?)
-But before you commit to adding an interior arch doorway, read our thoughts as an experienced Minneapolis design-build company.
+However, there is a timeless appeal to a curved doorway, which is why many homeowners planning a renovation want to incorporate arches into their home.
+Before you commit to adding an interior arch doorway, read our thoughts as an experienced Minneapolis design-build company.

 So many aspects of homes are hard lines and corners; an arched doorway’s rounded edges give a sense of softness and elegance.
 It adds architectural interest and creates a connected flow throughout your home.

-“Arches work particularly well to connect rooms that work in tandem,” said Sydney Monson, one of JBDB’s designers.
+“Arches work particularly well to connect rooms that work in tandem,” says Morgan Longhenry, one of JBDB’s designers.
 “By placing an arch between the kitchen and dining room, for example, you get a seamless transition while still keeping separate spaces.”

-Here are a couple of other prime locations to add in a doorway arch:
+Here are a couple of other prime locations to add an arched entrance:

-• Between your bedroom and connected bathroom suite
+- Between your bedroom and the connected bathroom suite

 The JBDB team can also help you with the pros and cons of various options, making specific recommendations for the architectural style best suited to your home’s look and feel.